 You must complete an eCAF (online Commonwealth Assistance Form).
 This is your agreement to pay the candidate contribution amount, either via an up-front payment with discount via a HECS-HELP (you must supply your Tax File Number), or in full (if you are not eligible for discount or HECS-HELP).

 When and how do I submit an eCAF?

 All eCAFs must be submitted before enrolment.
 Instructions on how to complete the eCAF can be found at How to Complete eCAF.

 I am an international candidate, do I need to complete an eCAF?

 No, international candidates are not required to complete an eCAF.

 Can I apply for HECS-HELP for the candidate fee contribution?

 HECS-HELP is a loan to assist eligible fee paying domestic candidates pay their tuition fees.
-Australian citizens and permanent humanitarian visa holders are eligible for HECS-HELP assistance and can pay their tuition fee in one of three ways: full up-front payment, partial up-front payment and obtain a FEE-HELP loan for the remainder; or obtain a HECS-HELP loan for the full amount.
+Australian citizens and Australian permanent humanitarian visa holders are eligible for HECS-HELP assistance and can pay their tuition fee in one of three ways: full up-front payment, partial up-front payment and obtain a FEE-HELP loan for the remainder; or obtain a HECS-HELP loan for the full amount.
 Please check current guidelines at the HECS-HELP website.